-Ndere Island is a small island (4.2 km2 or 1.6 sq mi) in Winam Gulf of Lake Victoria in Kenya.
+Ndere Island National Park is a small island (4.2 km2 or 1.6 sq mi) in Winam Gulf of Lake Victoria in Kenya.
 It was gazetted as the Ndere Island National Reserve in November 1986 and has since that time been uninhabited.

 Ndere means “meeting place” in Dholuo.
 According to Luo folklore, early tribal migrants rested up near Ndere after their long journey south up the Nile River Valley.
 They found the lush shoreline so pleasing that they stayed.

 Located on Lake Victoria, this island is a haven for birds.
-Covered mostly in grassland, Ndere Island provides beautiful scenic views of the Homa hills to the south, Mageta Island to the east and the glimpses of Kampala in Uganda beyond the south west horizon.
-The lake shore supports a wide variety of animals including hippos, monitor lizards, Nile crocodiles, several fish species, snakes, baboons, impalas, the rare sitatunga antelopes, water bucks, zebras and warthogs.
+Covered mostly in grassland, Ndere Island provides beautiful scenic views of the Homa hills to the south.
+Mageta Island to the east and the glimpses of Kampala in Uganda beyond the south west horizon.
+The lake shore also supports a wide variety of animals including hippos, monitor lizards, Nile crocodiles, several fish species, snakes, baboons, impalas, the rare sitatunga antelopes, water bucks, zebras and warthogs.
 Over 100 different species of birds can be seen here including African fish eagles, black headed gonoleks and grey headed kingfishers.

 How to get there

 By road from Kisumu city:Take Kisumu- Bondo road branching left after Holo market or left at Kombewa shopping centre to the park headquarters sandwiched between Asat and Bao beach.The park headquarters is 12km away from this tarmac road.

 By water from Kisumu: It will take about 45min with a speed boat direct from Kisumu city to Ndere island national park.